Vishnu reclining on Adishesha

 – Buddha seated on Adishesha – A statue depicting Buddha as an avatar of Vishnu situated on the top level of the Angkor Wat Temple, Siem Reap, Cambodia

-– Dashavatara (Ten Incarnations of Vishnu) – A part Murals painted on ceiling of Hampi Virupaksha Temple
+– Dashavatara (Ten Incarnations of Vishnu) – A part of the Murals painted on ceiling of Hampi Virupaksha Temple

 – Court of Hoysala King Vishnuvardana, the builder of the Belur Chennakeshava Temple

-– Court of Hoysala King Vira Ballala III
+– Court of Hoysala King Vira Ballala II

 – Jalandhra and bracket figures on the left section of the northern entrance